tsbohc/zest.nvim/readme.md

   {:opt-prepend opt^} :zest.macros)
 ```

+#### without aniseed

-Without aniseed, zest can be configured to mirror the `source` directory tree to `target`.
+When installed on its own, zest can be configured to mirror the `source` directory tree to `target`.
 When a relevant file is saved, zest will display a message and recompile it.

 Unless configured, zest will not initialise its compiler.